 The bottom line: Centralized recall is not about removing local ownership.
 It is about providing every location with enterprise-grade tools, expertise, and support to achieve consistently excellent results.

 For the front desk workflow that complements centralized recall, see our front desk recall workflow guide.
 For strategies specific to DSOs, review our DSO patient retention strategy guide.
+For enterprise groups managing recall across 3+ locations, explore our multi-location recall solution.

 Related Reading